loperntu/asialex2015/index.md

 e.g., 挺 may come and go follow the start and end of election. 花博。本研究把與特定事件 bind 在一起的叫做 fashion word, 不處理。

 ---
+## Modeling the Life Cycle of Words: Our Second Approach

+1. Use `google book ngram` as training data (to infer the laws), and `ptt` as test data.

+2. In addition to previous efforts that exploit the syntagmatic patterns of a candidate neologism (e.g., via `collocate profile`), we also propose to incorporate paradigmatic patterns (via creating `social network` of the candidate).

+4. Power the predition model with weights from human jugements (via questionnaire web application or APP games)

+---
 ## DeepLEX is in